Alphasquare/Scout/README.md

 fixing bugs/security issues and on how much time I can spend on the project.
 The name of the first release will be *Rachmaninov*, because I think that Rachmaninov was one of the best composer in the world.

+## How to install the alpha

+Because the alpha version is destinated to developers, it's a bit hard to install scout, but not impossible.
+Before trying to install remember that Scout requires at least PHP 5.4 and Apache 2 with mod_rewrite enabled.

+1. Import the 'database.sql' file to your MySQL database
+2. Go to "/scout/storage/configs" directory
+3. Edit the "database.ini" file inserting your database connection credentials
+4. Edit the "site.ini" file inserting your site credentials.
+Do not add final slash to the URL.
+5. Go to "http://yourscoutinstallation/dashboard" to signin
+6. To login use this credentials: email = spatyx@gmail.com and password = admin

 ## The license

 The project is under MIT license, because is really flexible for users.